The Trust is a charity that exists to help Gospel Standard churches in their management of public places of worship and chapel houses.

 Assistance can be given with procedures and documentation for changes in Trustees, First Registration of property with the Land Registry, sales of chapels and distribution of proceeds, and applications to the Charity Commission for changes to Trust Deed provisions.
 The Trust can manage funds held on behalf of other charities.

 Grants and interest free loans can be given for chapel purchases, repairs, improvements and new-build.
-During the last fifteen years grants totalling over £700,000 have been made.
+During the last twenty years grants totalling about £925,000 have been made.
+In addition to loans considerable grants have also been made from other chapel funds administered by the Trust.
 Examples of cases where it has been our privilege to help are given here

 For more details about what the Gospel Standard Trust does, go to the Who are we?